Digital Agency Contract: A General Guide

 A Clear Payment Schedule

-The final thing you want to do is make a contract that doesn't clearly explain the payment plan and provisions, as not doing otherwise could adversely impact your enterprise relationships.
+It’s important to make a contract that clearly explains the payment plan and provisions, as doing otherwise could adversely impact your enterprise relationships.
+A clear payment schedule should outline the amount and timing of payments, as well as any late payment penalties or interest charges.

 Moreover, to prevent this, guarantee that you add a clear payment plan and the full amount that must be settled to the customer.
 List the payment methods, and determine if refunds are permitted.